 When you’re coming to stay in hospital, we always recommend that you bring some books, games, magazines or music.
 We’ve recently launched a free public Wi-Fi service, paid for with a grant from NHS Digital.
-This is available across our Harrogate District Hospital site.
+We recommend that you bring your own devices to hospital to access this.
+It is available across our Harrogate District Hospital site.
 Click here for more information.

 Books, magazines, and newspapers